randallmorey/randallmorey-hugo-website/content/articles/internationalization.md

 Most extant cultures write dates in order of significance, with regional differences in endianness.
 [Essentially, all-numeric dates and times are unambiguous everywhere](https://en.wikipedia.org/wiki/Date_format_by_country) (except of course the United States).  [**The U.S. uses an arbitrary all-numeric date ordering that so defies logic, it is mostly alone in the world**](https://en.wikipedia.org/wiki/Date_and_time_notation_in_the_United_States).

-Date and time formatting may vary subtly within a single language, depending on locale.
-In some cases, differences are more drastic.
-Both long-form and all-numeric dates may vary.
+Date and time formatting can be dramatically different among locles, even within the same language.
+Both long-form and all-numeric dates vary.

 <dl>
 <dt>French (Canada)</dt>